hasura/graphql-engine/docs/graphql/manual/schema/relationships/remote-relationships.rst

 .. admonition:: Supported from

-  Remote relationships are supported from versions ``v1.3.0-beta.1`` and above.

-.. .. admonition:: Supported from

-..
   Remote relationships are supported from versions ``v.1.3.0`` and above.

 Step 1: Add a remote schema
 ---------------------------